advISO-project/validation_malaria/README.md

 #### Approach for creating high-quality datasets
 In order to create the most high-quality datasets, we made use of that fact that some samples have been independently analysed by both projects and that the two projects use different sequencing technology and analysis pipelines to create genotype and resistance phenotype calls.
 To make use of this overlap between the projects, the datasets provided are based on full agreement of results between Pf8 and GenRe Mekong.
+Thus, every sample in teh final datasets have results that are confirmed by two independent sequencing and analysis methods.

 #### Datasets provided
 1. Samples where all inferred drug resistance phenotypes that have been tested in both projects are identical: [Pf8-GenReMekong_concordant_phenotype_high_quality_samples.csv](real-world_gold-standard_data/Pf8-GenReMekong/Pf8-GenReMekong_concordant_phenotype_high_quality_samples.csv)